UW-INFO442-SP24/ecolo-me/README.md

 - Open the website on different browsers to ensure consistent behavior and appearance.

-Feature 2: Homepage card flip-ability
+**Feature 2:** Homepage card flip-ability

+In this acceptance test, we will ask stakeholders or our Quality Assurance team (in this case just ourselves or with people affiliated with 442) to follow the following steps:

 Protocol: